 GO GETTERS LUNCH

-THE NEXT GOTTER LUNCH WILL FRIDAY APRIL 20TH AT THE PINE LAKES COUNTRY CLUB ALL ARE WELCOME TO JOIN IN.
+THE NEXT GOTTER LUNCH TBD.
+ALL ARE WELCOME TO JOIN IN.
 THEY WILL MEET AT THE AMENITY CENTER AT 12:00PM .

-BINGO WILL BE HELD ON APRIL 26TH AT 7:00PM .
+BINGO WILL BE HELD ON 24 MAY AT THE AMENITY CENTER STARTING AT 7:00PM .
 ALL ARE WELCOME TO ATTEND THE CARDS ARE $1.00 DOLLAR EACH .

 All residents should make their property as fire safe as possible.
 We encourage the removal of pine straw from properties and also wax myrtle and pampas grass as all these are highly flammable.
 All residents should be aware of No Burn Times and be cautious if you use a fire pit.
 Lets all work together to make Walkers Woods a great and fire safe community.